Introduction

 What comes next

-The government’s challenge now is to transition from property-driven expansion to innovation-driven stability, a shift easier said than done.
-It must convince a wary public that prosperity can exist without constant construction, that wealth can grow from something sturdier than concrete and debt.
+The challenge for the government now is how to transition from property driven expansion to innovation driven stability, which is easier said than done.
+The government needs to convince a very suspicious public that prosperity can be achieved without incessant construction, that wealth can accumulate from something more solid than concrete and debt.

 Conclusion

-The $10 billion default is more than a financial event; it is a symbol of a changing era.
-For decades, China built its dreams skyward, stacking wealth in glass and steel.
-Now, as the dust settles on half-finished towers, the nation faces a quieter, harder task: rebuilding confidence.
+This $10 billion default is more than a financial event, it’s a symbol of a changing era: for decades, China built its dreams skyward, stacking its wealth in glass and steel.
+Now, as the dust settles on half finished towers, the country faces a quieter, harder task: rebuilding confidence.

-The cranes may rise again someday, but the belief that property prices only go up — that growth is forever — has fallen with them.
-In that collapse lies both a warning and an opportunity: the chance to learn that true prosperity is not built on speculation, but on balance.
+The cranes may rise again one day, but the belief that property prices only go up that growth is forever has fallen with them.
+In that collapse lies both a warning and an opportunity: the chance to learn that true prosperity is not built upon speculation, but upon balance.